 I’ve spent years serving people with ERISA disability claims.
 I’ve seen what other disability attorneys do and I know what I do that has helped our law firm get benefits or settlements for 94% of our clients.

-Here are the 5 things that I and the best disability attorneys do for our clients:
+Here are the five things that I and the best disability attorneys do for our clients:

 It’s never a bother when a client has a question or needs information.
-The best disability attorneys make sure their clients are invited to communicate and feel welcome to ask questions at any time.
+The best disability attorneys make sure their clients are invited to communicate and feel welcome asking questions at any time.

 My clients appreciate hearing the reality of their case – good or bad – rather than getting an overly optimistic “rose colored glasses” point of view that many other attorneys like to present.

 If there are problems or weaknesses in the claim, I tell them about it.
-But I don’t just look at the negatives, I also project for them how it could affect the result and then we present a plan to fix any problems and fill the gaps in their disability claim.
+But I don’t just look at the negatives, I also project for them how the existing set of facts could affect the result of the claim and then I present a plan to fix any problems and fill the gaps in their disability claim.

 3. Keeps the client informed:

 The ERISA long-term disability claim process can take months or years, depending on how hard the insurance company fights to deny your disability benefits.